XpectraNet/x0-agent/README.md

 ## 📜 License

-This repo is governed by the [Ritual Source License](./LICENSE.md) — compatible in spirit with BSL 1.1 and the Community License v1.0.
+This repo is governed by the [Ritual Source License](./LICENSE.md)
+and all symbolic assets follow the terms outlined in [NOTICE.md](./NOTICE.md).

 For commercial licensing, staking-based APIs, or symbolic brand use:
 📧 legal@xpectradata.com